Working with Connector SDK

 }

-To test your code using a configuration.json
+To test your code locally with configuration values specified in configuration.json

 fivetran debug --configuration configuration.json

-fivetran deploy --api-key <FIVETRAN-API-KEY> --destination <DESTINATION-NAME> --connection <CONNECTION-NAME> --configuration configuration.json
+fivetran deploy --api-key <FIVETRAN-BASE-64-ENCODED-API-KEY> --destination <DESTINATION-NAME> --connection <CONNECTION-NAME> --configuration configuration.json

 --configuration